-Due to changes in federal regulations governing the return of federal student aid (Title IV) funds for withdrawn students, the tuition rebate and refund policy has changed from that of recent years.
-The following rules became effective on July I, 2000.
+On the basis of the federal regulations governing the return of federal student aid (Title IV) funds for withdrawn students, the rebate and refund of tuition is subject to the following policy.

-- 1. For purposes of determining the refund of federal student aid funds, any student who withdraws from the Institute for any reason during the first 60 percent of the term will be subject to a pro rata schedule that will be used to determine the amount of Title IV funds the student has earned at the time of withdrawal.
+- I. For purposes of determining the refund of federal student aid funds, any student who withdraws from the Institute for any reason during the first 60 percent of the term will be subject to a pro rata schedule that will be used to determine the amount of Title IV funds the student has earned at the time of withdrawal.
 A student who withdraws after the 60 percent point has earned 100 percent of the Title IV funds.
-In 2005 2006, the last days for refunding federal student aid funds are November 3 in the fall term and March 26 in the spring term. - 2.
-For purposes of determining the refund of institutional aid funds and for students who have not received financial aid: - a.
-100 percent of tuition will be rebated for withdrawals that occur on or before the end of the first 10 percent of the term (September 10, 2005 in the fall term and January 18, 2006 in the spring term). - b.
-A rebate of one-half (50 percent) of tuition will be granted for withdrawals that occur after the first 10 percent but on or before the last day of the first quarter of the term (September 26, 2005 in the fall term and February 2, 2006 in the spring term). - c.
-A rebate of one-quarter (25 percent) of tuition will be granted for withdrawals that occur after the first quarter of a term but on or before the day of midterm (October 23, 2005 in the fall term and February 28, 2006 in the spring term). - d.
+In 2006-2007, the last days for refunding federal student aid funds are November 9 in the fall term and April 1 in the spring term. - For purposes of determining the refund of institutional aid funds and for students who have not received financial aid: - a.
+100 percent of tuition will be rebated for withdrawals that occur on or before the end of the first 10 percent of the term (September 16, 2006 in the fall term and January 25, 2007 in the spring term). - b.
+A rebate of one-half (50 percent) of tuition will be granted for withdrawals that occur after the first 10 percent but on or before the last day of the first quarter of the term (October 2, 2006 in the fall term and February 9, 2007 in the spring term). - c.
+A rebate of one-quarter (25 percent) of tuition will be granted for withdrawals that occur after the first quarter of a term but on or before the day of midterm (October 29, 2006 in the fall term and March 6, 2007 in the spring term). - d.
 Students who withdraw for any reason after midterm will not receive a rebate of any portion of tuition. - 3.
 The death of a student shall cancel charges for tuition as of the date of death and the bursar will adjust the tuition on a pro rata basis. - 4.
 If the student has received student loans or other forms of financial aid, rebates will be refunded in the order prescribed by federal regulations; namely, first to the Unsubsidized Federal Stafford and/or Subsidized Federal Stafford loans, if any; then to Federal Perkins loan; next to any other federal, state, private, or institutional scholarships and loans; and, finally, any remaining balance to the student. - Loan recipients (Stafford, Perkins, or Yale Student Loan) who withdraw are required to have an exit interview before leaving Yale and should expect notification from Student Financial Services on completing this process.